Polymer/old-docs-site/app/2.0/toolbox/templates.md

 ![](/images/1.0/toolbox/shop-template-desktop.png)

-The `shop` template is a full-fledged application that builds on the `starter-kit` and implements a series of elements that compose into a complete e-commerce application.
+The `shop` template is a full-fledged application built with Polymer 1.0 that builds on the `starter-kit` and implements a series of elements that compose into a complete e-commerce application.
 It demonstrates a typical "home - list - detail" type of application flow, and can serve as inspiration or a starting point for a complete application.